Scouting and Guiding in South Australia: Facilities

-Titanium Security Arena

-Since 3 April 2013, Scouts SA has been co-owner (along with SA Church Basketball) of the 8,000 seat Titanium Security Arena.

 Rovering

-As of August 2020, there are 14 Rover Units (previously called Crews) in South Australia which run programs at the Unit and Branch level.
+As of October 2024, there are 11 Rover Units (previously called Crews) in South Australia that run programs at the Unit and Branch level.

 Girl Guides Australia

 Girl Guides SA operates three accommodation sites in South Australia, GTS Dolphin beachfront accommodation in Port Adelaide, Douglas Scrub campsite near McLaren Flat, and Tuckerway Hostel.

 Gang Shows and other theatrical experiences

 There are a number of Gang Shows put on in South Australia.
 A Gang Show is a Scout variety show.